 Multiple degrees/certificates may be earned.

 2. Students must satisfy all the requirements for each degree or certificate.
+Individual courses may count towards more than one degree.

 3. Students cannot receive two degrees or certificates with the same title (e.g. cannot receive two Associate of Oregon Transfer degrees or two Associate of Science degrees with the same concentration.)
 Exceptions: the Employment Skills Training and Occupational Skills Training certificates.

-4. The student must request each award earned.
+4. The student must request each award earned through the application for graduation.
+Students can work with their advisor to determine eligibility of additional awards.

 REVIEW HISTORY